urbanware-org/vu-piconloader/how-to/vu-piconloader_en.md

 Copy both picons into `/media/hdd/` on the receiver (using `scp` or `pscp.exe`).

-Back in the SSH session, switch to the `piconloader` directory:
+Back in the SSH session, switch to the `vu-piconloader` directory:

 ```
-cd /media/hdd/piconloader
+cd /media/hdd/vu-piconloader
 ```

 Then, create the two directories for both times inside the `qhourly` sub-directory as follows.
 Notice that you have to use hyphens (`-`) instead of colons (`:`) usually used as time seperators, as colons are not supported in file or directory names on *FAT32* and *NTFS* file systems.